Paul Johann Anselm Ritter von Feuerbach: Biography

-In the course of time, his work has been misinterpreted merely as a literary collection of fictional sensational crimes and many of his court cases have been edited and published as trivial popular crime stories.
-However, Gerold Schmidt has newly researched that Feuerbach has recorded true historical events at true localities and persons with their real names etc. and that, therefore, his work is a rich historical source for Bavarian local and social history, mentality, biography etc.
+In the course of time, his work has been misinterpreted merely as a literary collection of fictional sensational crimes, and many of his court cases have been edited and published as trivial popular crime stories.
+However, Gerold Schmidt has found that Feuerbach recorded true historical events at true localities and persons with their real names and that, therefore, his work is a rich historical source for Bavarian local and social history, mentality, biography, etc.

 In his Betrachtungen über das Geschworenengericht of 1811, Feuerbach declared against trial by jury, maintaining that the verdict of a jury was not adequate legal proof of a crime.
 Much controversy was aroused on the subject, and the author's view was subsequently to some extent modified.

 The result of his labours on the Bavarian penal code was promulgated in 1813.
 The influence of this code, the embodiment of Feuerbach's enlightened views, was immense.
 It was at once made the basis for new codes in Württemberg and Saxe-Weimar; it was adopted in its entirety in the Grand Duchy of Oldenburg; and it was translated into Swedish by order of the king.
 Several of the Swiss cantons reformed their codes in conformity with it.

 Feuerbach had also undertaken to prepare a civil code for Bavaria, to be founded on the Code Napoléon.
 This was afterwards set aside, and the Codex Maximilianus adopted as a basis.
-But the project did not become law.
+The project did not become law.

 During the war of liberation (1813–1814), Feuerbach showed himself an ardent patriot, and published several political brochures.
-In 1814 Feuerbach was appointed second president of the court of appeal at Bamberg, and three years later he became first president of the court of appeal at Ansbach.
+In 1814, Feuerbach was appointed second president of the court of appeal at Bamberg, and three years later he became first president of the court of appeal at Ansbach.
 In 1821 he was deputed by the government to visit France, Belgium, and the Rhine provinces for the purpose of investigating their juridical institutions.
 As the fruit of this visit, he published his treatises Betrachtungen über Öffentlichkeit und Mündigkeit der Gerechtigkeitspflege (1821) and Über die Gerichtsverfassung und das gerichtliche Verfahren Frankreichs (1825).
 In these he pleaded unconditionally for publicity in all legal proceedings.

-In his later years, he took a deep interest in the fate of the strange foundling Kaspar Hauser who had excited much attention in Europe.
+In his later years, he took a deep interest in the fate of the strange foundling Kaspar Hauser, who had excited much attention in Europe.
 He was the first to publish a critical summary of the ascertained facts, under the title Kaspar Hauser, ein Beispiel eines Verbrechens am Seelenleben (1832).

 Feuerbach died on 29 May 1833 in Frankfurt.
-There is some controversy over the cause and circumstances of his death which remain largely unclear - his family as well as he himself shortly before his death believed that he had been poisoned due to his protection of and research work on Kaspar Hauser, who himself died later the same year under suspicious circumstances.
+There is some controversy over the cause and circumstances of his death, which remain largely unclear; his family, as well as he himself, shortly before his death, believed that he had been poisoned due to his protection of and research work on Kaspar Hauser, who himself died later the same year under suspicious circumstances.